Ancient Greek temple: Temple of Athena Polias, Priene

 Ionic peripteroi were usually somewhat smaller and shorter in their dimensions than Doric ones.
 E.g., the temple of Zeus at Labraunda had only 6 × 8 columns, the temple of Aphrodite in Samothrace only 6 × 9.
 The temple of Athena Polias at Priene, already considered in antiquity as the classical example of an Ionic temple, has partially survived.
-It was the first monumental peripteros of Ionia, erected between 350 and 330 BCE by Pytheos.
+It was the first monumental peripteros of Ionia, erected between 350 and 330 by Pytheos.
 It is based on a 6 × 6 ft grid (the exact dimensions of its plinths).
 The temple had 6 × 11 columns, i.e. a proportion of 5:10 or 1:2 intercolumnia.
 Walls and columns were aligned axially, according to Ionic tradition.
 The peristasis was of equal depth on all sides, eliminating the usual emphasis on the front, an opisthodomos, integrated into the back of the naos, is the first proper example in Ionic architecture.
 The evident rational-mathematical aspect to the design suits Ionic Greek culture, with its strong tradition of natural philosophy.
 Pytheos was to be of major influence far beyond his lifetime.
-Hermogenes, who probably came from Priene, was a deserving successor and achieved the final flourish of Ionic architecture around 200 BCE.
+Hermogenes, who probably came from Priene, was a deserving successor and achieved the final flourish of Ionic architecture around 200 BC.